Graylog2/documentation/pages/configuration/graylog_ctl.rst

 | ``sudo graylog-ctl reconfigure-as-datanode``        | Run only Elasticsearch                          |
 +-----------------------------------------------------+-------------------------------------------------+

-A server with only the web interface running is not supported anymore since Graylog 2.0.
+A server with only the web interface running is not supported as of Graylog 2.0.
 The web interface is now included in the server process.
 But you can create your own service combinations by editing the file ``/etc/graylog/graylog-services.json`` by hand and enable or disable single services.
 Just run ``graylog-ctl reconfigure`` afterwards.